 If you’re planning to set aside an inheritance for your loved ones, we recommend researching your state’s inheritance tax laws.
-As of November 2018, six states have an inheritance tax and twelve states and DC have an estate tax.
+As of November 2018, six states charge an inheritance tax and twelve states and DC have an estate tax.

 Quick Article Guide:

 - Inheritance Tax Rates and Brackets in Iowa

 - Inheritance Tax Rates and Brackets in Kentucky

 - Inheritance Tax Rates and Changes in Maryland

 - Inheritance Tax Rates and Changes in Nebraska

 - Inheritance Tax Rates and Changes in New Jersey